foxglove/mcap/docs/specification/README.md

 A message record encodes a single timestamped message on a channel.

-The message encoding must match that of the channel info record corresponding to the message's channel ID.
+The message encoding and datatype must match that of the channel info record corresponding to the message's channel ID.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |